galsegal/Varshaman/README.md

 ##Usage

+Use the [Nuget package] or clone this repo.

 ###Before You Start

 Make sure to configure the statsd server IP and port, as well as an optional application prefix, that will be embedded into all metrics sent by the application.
 This should be done once in the app start file: